30+ free AI tools built for GTM teams

 Copy.ai offers plenty of joyful subject lines such as “Scrub, cute & easy!” or “It’s a sponger with soul” for the homemaker audience.

 Want to learn more about tailoring your email subject lines to your audience?
-Check out our resource How to create sales email subject lines that actually get opened or our email subject line generator!
+Check out our resource How to create sales email subject lines that actually get opened or our simply use our email subject line generator!

 Consider providing these resources to entice your recipients: